 A floorstanding towel rail gives you much more space to work with and is especially favourable where an existing central heating connection is at floor level.

 The Aziz heated towel rail from The Heating Co. is floor mounted for easy installation

 Heated towel rail accessories

-Make the most of your heated towel rail with this great heating accessories:
+Make the most of your heated towel rail with these great heating accessories.

 There are a variety of functional and designer radiator valves, all with a high quality chrome finish.
 In most cases, you will need to buy these additional to your heated towel rail, but some products come with valves included, so check before buying.

 Once you’ve invested in your heated towel rail, you’ll want some nice, fluffy bathroom towels to hang on it!
 For a flowing style throughout your bathroom, buy towels that fit in with accent colours and the overall colour scheme.

 Where would your heated towel rail be without a set of soft, fluffy towels?

 Shop heated towel rails

 Now you've got the know-how, why not browse from our wide selection of heated towel rails and choose the right option for you.